Alliedium/awesome-devops/51_proxmox_advanced_email_notifications_shared_storage_part2_02_mar_2023/README.md

 ## 6. Testing the speed of writing/reading a file on VM

-- Move VM HDD disk to `NFS` shared storage
+- Move VM HDD disk to `NFS` shared storage, in our case it is the 101(manjaro1)

 ![move_hdd](./images/move_hdd.png)